FLCAC-admin/FLCAC-docs/docs/FlowMappingInstructions.md

     FEDEFL: FEDeral Elemetary FLowlist
 ---

-Flow mapping is the process of relating {term}elementary flows <elementary flow> in one dataset to similar flows in another dataset.
-In the context of the Federal LCA Commons, typically users are mapping the elementary flows in a third-party dataset (such as Ecoinvent or a dataset from the openLCA Neuxs) to the {term}Federal Elementary Flow List (FEDEFL).
+Flow mapping is the process of relating {term}`elementary flows <elementary flow>` in one dataset to similar flows in another dataset.
+In the context of the Federal LCA Commons, typically users are mapping the elementary flows in a third-party dataset (such as Ecoinvent or a dataset from the openLCA Nexus) to the {term}`Federal Elementary Flow List (FEDEFL)<Federal Elementary Flow List>`.

 :::{note}
-Technosphere flows Flow mapping can also be performed on {term}technosphere flows <technosphere flow>, for example when identifying an alternate source of background LCI data.
+Technosphere flows Flow mapping can also be performed on {term}`technosphere flows <technosphere flow>`, for example when identifying an alternate source of background LCI data.
 :::

-Flow mapping is a critical step for accurate and complete {term}LCIA <Life Cycle Impact Assessment> flow characterization when using multiple LCI repositories in a single project database.
-In order for LCIA methods available on the FLCAC to fully capture the elementary flows present in a project database or product system they must be mapped to the {term}FEDEFL <Federal Elementary Flow List> as this flow list is the basis of LCIA methods on the commons.
+Flow mapping is a critical step for accurate and complete {term}`LCIA <Life Cycle Impact Assessment>` flow characterization when using multiple LCI repositories in a single project database.
+In order for LCIA methods available on the FLCAC to fully capture the elementary flows present in a project database or product system they must be mapped to the {term}`FEDEFL <Federal Elementary Flow List>` as this flow list is the basis of LCIA methods on the commons.

 # Getting Started with Elementary Fow Mapping